 What It Means:

-This is simply an uneducated, ignorant response people use to try to throw you off track.
+This is simply an uneducated, ignorant response people use to try and throw you off track.

 I know how you feel.
-When I first learned about network marketing, I was very skeptical too.
+When I first learned about network marketing, I was skeptical too.
 What I have since learned is that EVERY business and ORGANIZATION in the world is shaped like a pyramid.
+This includes your job, your church, and your favorite charities.
 The beauty of what we do is EVERYONE starts at the bottom but has an equal playing field to get to the top.
 There are no politics, kissing butt, or luck involved.
 You get out what you put in.
 In addition, the direct sales industry does over $100 BILLION per year in sales and has been around for nearly 60-years now.
 Does that make sense?

 What It Means: